-3 Head of Research
+4.1 Head of Research Degrees

-- 3.1 The Head of Research (HoR) is the person designated by Senate as having formal responsibility for the administration of research degrees in a Faculty. - 3.2 The HoR has prime responsibility for: - a) identifying potential new research projects - b) the admission of any student onto a research degree and ensuring that: - the student is appropriately qualified for admission - the student is able to make the commitment of at least 35 hours per week for at least 45 weeks per year if a full-time student or for a part-time student about half that expected for a full-time student - appropriate & adequate supervision is available and that this can be sustained; - the proposed research topic is appropriate and can be completed within the normal period of registration - any necessary equipment and other resources for the duration of the proposed programme can be provided - the student has an appropriate working environment - c) the students undertaking a research degree in respect to the academic aspects of: - MPhil/PhD transfer - annual review - training - changes in supervisory arrangements - appointment of external examiners - ensuring that full-time students undertaking teaching should receive formal training before undertaking such duties - the training of supervisors - the continuity of supervision in any prolonged absence of a supervisor - producing annual programme reports - 3.3 The HoR is a member of the University Research Degrees Committee.
+- 4.1.1 The Head of Research (HoR) is the person designated by Senate as having formal responsibility for the administration of research degrees in a School. - 4.1.2 The HoR has prime responsibility for: - a) identifying potential new research projects - b) the admission of any student onto a research degree and ensuring that: - the student is appropriately qualified for admission - the student is able to make the commitment of at least 35 hours per week for at least 45 weeks per year if a full-time student or for a part-time student about half that expected for a full-time student - appropriate & adequate supervision is available and that this can be sustained; - the proposed research topic is appropriate and can be completed within the normal period of registration - any necessary equipment and other resources for the duration of the proposed programme can be provided - the student has an appropriate working environment - c) the students undertaking a research degree in respect to the academic aspects of: - MPhil/PhD transfer - annual review - training - changes in supervisory arrangements - appointment of external examiners - ensuring that full-time students undertaking teaching should receive formal training before undertaking such duties - the training of supervisors - the continuity of supervision in any prolonged absence of a supervisor and - for producing annual programme reports - 4.1.3 The HoR is a member of the University Research Degrees Committee (REC)

-4 Research Degrees Committee (RDC)
+4.2 Research and Enterprise Committee (REC)

-- 4.1 Membership of the RDC is: - a) Heads of Research - b) A representative from Brunel's Sub-committee for Postgraduate Research Degrees - c) Up to two representatives from Coventry University; - d) A representative from Learning and Information Services; - e) One or two co-opted members, from the academic community external to the University - f) Student representative (Research) - g) Senior Registrar Research Unit - h) Registrar Research Unit (Secretary) - i) One co-opted member from each faculty - j) Student Union Representative - 4.2 The RDC reports to the University's Senate. - 4.3 The RDC is responsible for: - a) ensuring that the regulations of both Brunel and the University pertaining to the quality assurance of research degrees are complied with - b) ensuring that each HoR has carried out their responsibilities with regard to the admission of research students - c) the annual review of students' progress - d) both the supervisor and research student training programmes - e) recommending potential changes in research degree regulations - f) ensuring that examination procedures are followed
+- 4.2.1 Membership of the REC is:

+- a) Heads of Research or nominees

+- b) A representative from Brunel University;

+- c) Up to two representatives from Coventry; - d) A representative from Learning and Information Services: - e) One or two co-opted members, from the academic community external to the University - f) Student representative (Research) - g) Senior Registrar Research Unit - h) Registrar Research Unit (Secretary) - i) One co-opted member from each School - j) Student Union Representative - 4.2.2 The REC reports to the University's Senate. - 4.2.3 The REC is responsible for: - a) ensuring that the regulations of Coventry and the University pertaining to the quality assurance of research degrees are complied with - b) ensuring that each HoR has carried out their responsibilities with regard to the admission of research students - c) the annual review of students' progress - d) both the supervisor and research student training programmes - e) recommending potential changes in research degree regulations - f) ensuring that examination procedures are followed

-5 Research Unit
+4.3 Research Unit

-- 5.1 The RU is part of the Academic Quality Directorate (AQD) and has responsibility for:
+The RU is part of the Academic Quality Directorate (AQD) and has responsibility for:

 - a) the administration of:

-- b) admissions
+- admissions

-- c) enrolments
+- enrolments

-- d) registrations
+- registrations

-- e) annual reviews
+- annual reviews

-- f) MPhil/PhD transfers
+- MPhil/PhD transfers

-- g) examinations of all research students
+- examinations of all research students

-- the direct link with Brunel on the above
+- b) the direct link with Coventry on the above

-- the administration of the supervisor and generic research student training programmes
+- c) the administration of the supervisor and generic research student training programmes

-- acting as the Secretariat for the RDC
+- d) acting as the Secretariat for the REC

-- the provision of information to University staff on matters of University research policy and procedure
+- e) the provision of information to University staff on matters of University research policy and procedure

-- the pastoral well being of research students
+- f) the pastoral well being of research students

-- acting as a mediator in any dispute between student and supervisor;
+- g) acting as a mediator in any dispute between student and supervisor;

-- acting on the student's behalf before appropriate University bodies.
+- h) acting on the student's behalf before appropriate University bodies.

-6 Supervisors
+5 Supervisors